flink-extended/flink-scala-api/README.md

 ## Examples

-There is a wide range of [code examples](https://github.com/flink-extended/flink-scala-api/tree/master/examples) to introduce you to flink-scala-api, both using Scala scripts and multimodule applications.
+There is a wide range of [code examples](https://github.com/flink-extended/flink-scala-api/tree/master/modules/examples) to introduce you to flink-scala-api, both using Scala scripts and multimodule applications.
 These examples include:

 - Flink jobs built using Scala 3 with Ammonite and Scala CLI;
 - A complete application for fraud detection;
-- Examples using datastream and table APIs;
+- Examples using Datastream and Table APIs;
-- Simple jobs developed interactively via Jupyter notebooks;
+- Simple job developed interactively via Jupyter notebooks;
-- Word count reading texts from  a web socket;
+- Word count reading text from a web socket;
 - Example usage of DataGen connector and Kafka sink;
 - And more;